 This area is all about back care.

-For more information on the Activator Technique or on how chiropractic care can help you out of pain and live a fuller life please feel free to contact us at Benefit Chiropractic & Wellness Clinic in Langley at 604-534-7451.
+For more information on how chiropractic care can improve your golf game please contact Benefit Chiropractic & Wellness Clinic in Langley, BC at 604-534-7451.

 Anyone who has worn a backpack knows that they can become quite heavy – and uncomfortable.
 Especially when filled with school supplies, books, and more – the total weight of a filled backpack adds up quickly.
 Recently, researchers have been looking into the harm that carrying around a backpack all day can do to someone’s back health.